AItoid/pointer-encryption/README.md

 ### pointer-encryption
-Simple pointer-protection to prevent easy-access of pointers.
+Simple pointer-protection to prevent easy-access of pointers for x64 and x86.

+### Security measures
+- Random keys based on RNG.
+- Random keys based on build time.
+- Dynamic key based on executable base address.
+- Dynamic key based on PEB address.
+- Dynamic key based on pointer encryption class instance.

 ### Pseudo-code
 Below is the produced pseudo-code from encrypting and decrypting a pointer in x64.